How to Get Halal Certification in India

-During the audit, the business might has to provide criteria of acceptance of raw materials (ingredients), certificate of analysis and Halal certificate of individual ingredient.
-Once, the audit is completed, an audit report will be prepared and signed by both parties.
+During the audit, the business might have to provide criteria for acceptance of raw materials (ingredients), a certificate of analysis, and a Halal certificate of individual components.
+Once the audit is completed, both parties will prepare and sign an audit report.

 Step 3: Certification

 Once the Halal audit is complete, a Technical Committee will review the documents submitted by the business and the audit report submitted by the Auditors.
-If the audit report is satisfactory and the business and/or products satisfy the Halal certification criteria’s, Halal Certificate is issued by the Halal Certification Body.
+If the audit report is satisfactory and the company and products satisfy the Halal certification criteria, then the Halal Certification Body issues the Halal Certificate.

 Benefits of Halal Certification

-Obtaining Halal Certification has various advantages and could provide an edge for a business amongst competitors.
-The following are some of the major benefits of obtaining Halal Certification for a business or product:
+Obtaining Halal Certification has various advantages and could provide an edge for business amongst competitors.
+The following are some of the major significant benefits of obtaining Halal Certification for a business:

-- Make the business or product marketable to over 2 billion people across the world.
+- Make the business or product marketable to over 2 billion people worldwide.